swopblock/CORE/README.md

 Order: I am bidding 10 SWOBL using my BTC address 0xFF in order for buying ETH using the market.
 Invoice: ... to be continued ...

+March 3.
+2023 Jeff: Adding expiration and signature to the user ordering grammar over at the swopblock/ActionGrammar project.
+Did add some test offer stuff here.